davidje13/Refacto/docs/CONTRIBUTING.md

 The site (both frontend resources and backend API) will be available at
 <http://localhost:5000/>.
 Both will automatically rebuild if changed.

-By default, this will run a fake Google authentication provider.
+By default, this will run a mock Google authentication provider.
 To enable real authentication providers (e.g. Google sign in), see the instructions in the main [README.md](../README.md).